-Alternatively, stakeholders with employees, offices and contracts in Virginia can customize this message and send it to Gov. Northam via this webform and email it to targeted Virginia House and Senate lawmakers.
+Alternatively, stakeholders with employees, offices and contracts in Virginia can contact Gov. Northam here or customize this message and send it to Gov. Northam via this webform and email it to targeted Virginia House and Senate lawmakers.

 - Jefferson Institute’s Feb.
 27 op-ed in the Roanoke Times, “Braunlich: Raising the price on school and road construction”